Aonishiki Arata

-Aonishiki Arata (安青錦 新大) is a Ukrainian professional sumo wrestler from Vinnytsia, Vinnytska Oblast.
+Aonishiki Arata (安青錦 新大) is a Ukrainian professional sumo wrestler from Vinnytsia, Vinnytsia Oblast.
 He is the second Ukrainian to become a professional sumo wrestler, after Shishi in 2020.
-He wrestles for Ajigawa stable and his highest rank is sekiwake.
+He wrestles for Ajigawa stable, at his highest rank, ōzeki, which was the fastest promotion to the rank since the modern six-tournament schedule was introduced in 1958, accomplishing the feat in just 14 tournaments.
+He would then soon lose and immediately regain the rank over the course of the July 2026 tournament.

-Aonishiki posted double-digit wins in each of his first six tournaments at sekitori status.
-He won 11 matches and a special prize in each of his first four top division tournaments, earning a kinboshi and finishing as a runner-up in July 2025.
+Aonishiki has posted double-digit wins in each of his first eight tournaments at sekitori status.
+In the top division, he won 11 matches in each of his first four tournaments before earning a top division title on his fifth and sixth tournaments at that level of competition.
+Aonishiki earned a special prize in each of his first five top division tournaments, also earning a kinboshi on his third tournament.